BELLoney/Outlier-detection/Readme.md

 Most of these data sets are used for the evaluation of classification and clustering methods.
 By contrast, for the evaluation of outlier detection, there are very few existing data sets.
 Accordingly, this paper uses the downsampling method proposed in the document [1] to obtain some data sets for evaluating outlier detection.
 The method randomly downsamples a particular class to produce outliers while preserving all objects of the remaining classes to form an outlier detection data set.
 In addition, for the missing values of data set, this paper uses the maximum probability value method to complete the missing value, that is, the value of attribute with the highest frequency on other objects is used to fill the missing attribute value [4,5].

-The details of data preprocessing and description are shown as fllows.
+The details of data preprocessing and description are shown as Tables 1-3.

-                                         Tabel 1 Some nominal datasets
+                                            Table 1 Some nominal datasets
 | No |  Raw Datasets |New Datasets | Preprocessing | numerical | categorical | Oulier | Normal |
 | -------- |--------|-------- |-------- |-------- | -------- | --------| -------- |
 |  1| Lymphography|Lymphography| Classes ''1'' and ''4'' are considered as outliers [2] | 0 | 8 | 6 | 142 |
 |  2| Mushroom|Mushroom_p_221variant1|Downsampling the class ''+" down to 221 objects | 0|22|221|4208|
 |  3| Diabetes|Diabetes_tested_positive_26variant1|Diab| Downsampling the class ''tested\_positive" down to 26 objects |8|0|26|500|
-                                          Tabel 2 Some numerical datasets
+                                             Table 2 Some numerical datasets
 | No |  Raw Datasets |New Datasets | Preprocessing | numerical | categorical | Oulier | Normal |
 | -------- |--------|-------- |-------- |-------- | -------- | --------| -------- |
 |  1| Ionosphere|Ionosphere_b_24variant1| Downsampling the class ''b" down to 24 objects |34|0|24|225|